Cowichan Community Centre: Cowichan Valley Arena

 The Cowichan Valley Arena is a 2,040-seat multipurpose arena in North Cowichan, British Columbia, adjoined to the Cowichan Community Centre.
 It is home to the Cowichan Valley Capitals ice hockey team of the British Columbia Hockey League.
 Next to the Arena is the Gymnasium.

 The Heritage Hall is a large hall upstairs connected to the Arena; it is a "Hall of Fame" for the Capitals and all the professional hockey players who come from Cowichan Valley.

 Vancouver Canucks

 The Vancouver Canucks have hosted their Training Camp at least three times in Cowichan Valley, 1980, 1984 and 1986.

 "World's Biggest Hockey Stick & Puck"

-Mounted on the eastern wall of the arena is a 62 m (205 ft) Hockey Stick, and Puck; the stick was declared the World's Biggest by Guinness World Records.
+Once mounted on the eastern wall of the arena is a 62 m (205 ft) Hockey Stick, and Puck; the stick was declared the World's Biggest by Guinness World Records.
 Built in 1985, at Penticton, British Columbia, and modelled after Tony Tanti's stick, The Stick & Puck originally adorned the entrance to Expo '86, albeit a slightly different pose, beside the "Largest Flagpole".
 A society to get the Stick to North Cowichan was launched after Expo 86 ended, the attempt was successful and funds were obtained to pay for the dismantling, transportation, and reconstruction of the stick.
 The Stick was dedicated on May 21, 1988, 2 years and 1 day after Expo '86 opened.